ourPLCC/plcc/README.md

 #### Adding additional Java files/classes

-Entire Java files can be added by naming a class that is not generated from the syntactic specification.
+Entire Java files can be added by naming, and providing a complete definition of, a class that is not generated from the syntactic specification.

 ```java
 Helper